Urinary Tract Infection (UTI): Cystitis

 - Avoid wearing panty liners.

 - Choose underwear made of natural materials.
-Do not wear thongs, tight-fitting jeans.
+Do not wear thongs, or tight-fitting jeans.

 - Do not hold your urine if there is an urge to urinate.